SearchCartAccount

 A baby is ready to start solids when they have reached all of the following developmental milestones:

-• Head Control: Baby can hold head upright and steady while seated (about 15 minutes)
+Baby can hold their head upright and steady while seated (about 15 minutes)

-• Reach & Grab: Baby can pick up objects while seated and bring them to the mouth
+Baby can pick up toys and bring them to their mouth while seated

-• Interest: Baby intently watches you eat, mouths for food, or leans forward to reach it
+Baby intently watches you eat, mouths of food, or leans forward to reach it

 What does sitting with “minimal support” mean?